-Even though safety is an issue for women across the globe, it plays a more distinguished role in the lives of single women living in a foreign country.
-The real challenge for women is to find a good balance between disbarring self-confidence and taking minded precautions.
+Even though safety is an issue for women across the globe, it plays a more prominent role in the lives of women living in a foreign country.

 The primary fact that leaves an individual particularly vulnerable in any situation is unfamiliarity.
 As a result, being as observant to surroundings and the cultural atmosphere is one of the best precautions women can take.
 Understanding which streets and neighbourhoods are safest, and understanding a location’s history, culture and prominent social issues are important to put things into perspective.